 However, the growth of government would hardly be limited to the national level.
 The UN envisions enforceable agreements, which obviously imply the need for both monitoring and enforcement mechanisms.
 Therefore, a "side benefit" of climate change avoidance and mitigation efforts would be some level of global governance.
 The \$100 billion per year transfer payments demanded by the developing nations, which are projected to increase to \$450 billion by 2030, would also require a collection and redistribution bureaucracy at the UN.
+Further funding on a similar scale is proposed for adaptation to anticipated future climate change and for compensation for "loss and damage".
 This is a role the UN has clearly demonstrated it is incompetent to perform.